 During this course you'll learn to:

-Taste wine like a professional using the WSET Level 3 tasting method to describe its key features and assess its quality
+taste wine like a professional using the WSET Level 3 tasting method to describe its key features and assess its quality

-Describe the key steps in how wine is made, from where the grapes are grown to how wine is made, aged and bottled
+describe the key steps in how wine is made, from where the grapes are grown to how wine is made, aged and bottled

-Explain how these steps affect the look, smell, and taste of still, sparkling and fortified wines from around the world
+explain how these steps affect the look, smell, and taste of still, sparkling and fortified wines from around the world

-Identify a wide range of wines
+identify a wide range of wines

-Use your knowledge to confidently describe different wine styles and what makes them high or low quality
+use your knowledge to confidently describe different wine styles and what makes them high or low quality

-Assess wine quality and ageing potential
+assess wine quality and ageing potential

-Store and serve wine correctly to preserve and enhance its character
+store and serve wine correctly to preserve and enhance its character.

 You'll leave this course with:

-A Certificate of Attendance
+a Certificate of Attendance

-Ability to use the WSET Systematic Approach to Tasting Wine® (SAT) to describe wine
+the ability to use the WSET Systematic Approach to Tasting Wine® (SAT) to describe wine

 Learn a new skill and improve your career prospects